MicrosoftDocs/office-developer-client-docs/docs/access/desktop-database-reference/error-object-ado.md

 Any operation involving ADO objects can generate one or more provider errors.
 As each error occurs, one or more **Error** objects are placed in the [Errors](errors-collection-ado.md) collection of the [Connection](connection-object-ado.md) object.
 When another ADO operation generates an error, the **Errors** collection is cleared, and the new set of **Error** objects is placed in the **Errors** collection.

 > [!NOTE]
-> <P>Each <STRONG>Error</STRONG> object represents a specific provider error, not an ADO error.
+> Each **Error** object represents a specific provider error, not an ADO error.
 ADO errors are exposed to the run-time exception-handling mechanism.
-For example, in Microsoft Visual Basic, the occurrence of an ADO-specific error will trigger an <STRONG>On Error</STRONG> event and appear in the <STRONG>Error</STRONG> object.
-For a complete list of ADO errors, see the <A href="errorvalueenum.md">ErrorValueEnum</A> topic.</P>
+For example, in Microsoft Visual Basic, the occurrence of an ADO-specific error will trigger an **On Error** event and appear in the **Error** object.
+For a complete list of ADO errors, see the [ErrorValueEnum](errorvalueenum.md) topic.

 You can read an **Error** object's properties to obtain specific details about each error, including the following:

 - The [Description](description-property-ado.md) property, which contains the text of the error.
 This is the default property.

 - The [Number](number-property-ado.md) property, which contains the **Long** integer value of the error constant.

 - The [Source](source-property-ado-error.md) property, which identifies the object that raised the error.
 This is particularly useful when you have several **Error** objects in the **Errors** collection following a request to a data source.

 - The [SQLState](sqlstate-property-ado.md) and [NativeError](nativeerror-property-ado.md) properties, which provide information from SQL data sources.

 When a provider error occurs, it is placed in the **Errors** collection of the **Connection** object.
 ADO supports the return of multiple errors by a single ADO operation to allow for error information specific to the provider.
 To obtain this rich error information in an error handler, use the appropriate error-trapping features of the language or environment you are working with, then use nested loops to enumerate the properties of each **Error** object in the **Errors** collection.